qtile/qtile/docs/manual/commands/index.rst

 * Commands can be :doc:`bound to keys </manual/config/keys>` in the Qtile configuration file.
-* Commands can be :doc:`called through qsh </manual/commands/qsh>`, the Qtile shell.
+* Commands can be :doc:`called through qshell </manual/commands/qshell>`, the
+  Qtile shell.
-* The qsh can also be hooked into a Jupyter kernel :doc:`called iqsh
+* The qsh can also be hooked into a Jupyter kernel :doc:`called iqshell
-  </manual/commands/iqsh>`.
+  </manual/commands/iqshell>`.
 * Commands can be :doc:`called from a script </manual/commands/scripting>` to interact with Qtile from Python.

-If the explanation below seems a bit complex, please take a moment to explore the API using the ``qsh`` command shell.
+If the explanation below seems a bit complex, please take a moment to explore the API using the ``qshell`` command shell.
 Command lists and detailed documentation can be accessed from its built-in help command.